cmu-sei/foundry-appliance/README.md

 This project builds the virtual appliance using Ubuntu and [K3s](https://k3s.io/)&mdash;a lightweight Kubernetes environment.
 Pre-built OVA images are also available under [Releases](https://github.com/cmu-sei/foundry-appliance/releases).

+The appliance comes in three flavors depnding on your use case.
+It can be built with the foundry applications, curcible applications or both.

 ## Getting Started

 After deploying the appliance, visit https://foundry.local to begin using the apps.
 Or login using the VM console: